Importing ZFS Pools on Unraid

 Installing the Plugins

 When I first booted into Unraid, I still needed to provide a disk to be used for the array (Note: this might change.
-See the LTT video linked above to hear more).
+See this LTT video to hear more).
 I started with a test SSD connected via USB, but quickly switched to using the real SSD I have in the sever containing the Ubuntu install (no turning back huh?).
 After assigning the SSD, I started the array and was able to install plugins.

 I started by installing the Community Applications Plugin.
 I went to the Plugins page in Unraid, clicked the Install Plugins tab, and entered the url for the plugin found on the Community Applications Webpage post.
 Afterwards, had a new Apps page listed in my Unraid navigation bar.